tripathiarpan20/vidcompress-local/README.md

 ![alt text](image.png)

-Local, hardware-accelerated video compression that runs entirely in your browser.
-No FFmpeg install, no cloud uploads — just two lines of command.
+Local, hardware-accelerated video compression that runs entirely in your browser — or natively on your iPhone.
+No FFmpeg install, no cloud uploads.

 ```
 curl -LsSf https://astral.sh/uv/install.sh | sh